On eigenfunctions corresponding to a small resurgent eigenvalue: Small resurgent functions.

-\begin{Lemma} A small resurgent function can be represented by a major that is $o(1/|\xi|)$ around the origin. \end{Lemma}
+\begin{Lemma} A small resurgent function in the direction $A$ can be represented by a major that is $o(1/|\xi|)$ in the direction $B'\subset\subset B$ around the origin. \end{Lemma}

-\textsc{Proof.} It is enough to check that for a small resurgent function whose decomposition consist of only one small resurgent microfunction $\phi$ at the origin, i.e. to construct a major $\Phi(\xi)$ of ${\bf s}_{\alpha+} \phi$ satisfying $\Phi(\xi)=o(1/|\xi|)$ for $\xi\to 0$.
-Here $\alpha$ is any direction in the complex plane which we will for definiteness take to be the positive real direction.
+\textsc{Proof.} It is enough to prove the lemma for a small resurgent function whose decomposition consists of only one small resurgent microfunction at the origin, because the formal sum of all other microfunctions corresponds, via the decomposition isomorphism of section \ref{DecomposnIsomsm}, to a major that is holomorphic at the origin and is therefore automatically $o(1/|\zeta|)$ .
+This means that starting with a microfunction $[\phi]$ represented by an endlessly continuable sectorial germ $\phi\in {\cal O}^0(B)$, $\phi(\xi)=o(1/|\xi|)$ at the origin, we must construct a major $\Phi(\xi)$ of ${\bf s}_{\alpha+} [\phi]$ satisfying $\Phi(\xi)=o(1/|\xi|)$ for $\xi\to 0$ in the direction $B'$.
+Here $\alpha\in \hat B'$ will for definiteness be chosen as the positive real direction.